lemunozm/service-io/README.md

 ```

 ## Example
-Running this example in any of your home computer,
+By running this example in any of your home computer,
-and sending an email (as an example, to `services@domain.com`)
+sending an email (as an example, to `services@domain.com`)
 with `public-ip` in the subject, you will obtain a response email with your home public IP!

 In a similar way, sending an email with `process ls -l` in the subject will return